toramanomer/cookie-cheatsheet/readme.md

 ## The Cookie Name

 -   It is required and case-sensitive.
 The cookie with name `foo` is different than a cookie with name `foO`.
+-   It must not be empty.
 -   The server should not send more than one Set-Cookie header field in the same response with the exact same cookie name.

+### Name Prefix

+As user agents do not send the cookies with attributes, it is impossible for a server to have confidence that a given cookie was set with a particular set of attributes.
+In order to provide such confidence, two cooke name prefixes are defined, both of which require case-sensitive match.

+1. `__Secure-`:

+    Ensures that the cookie was set with `Secure` attribute.

+2. `__Host-`:

+    Ensures that the cookie was set with `Secure` attribute, `Path` as `/` and no `Domain` attribute, which would mean that the cookie was set by the same domain, and not any subdomains!

 ## Cookie Attributes